frejp/berlin-rent-map/README.md

 ## How to Navigate the Map

-1. Start with a view of Berlin districts
+1. View Berlin districts on initial load
 2. Click on a district to zoom in and view its neighborhoods
-3. Use the "Back to Germany" button to view the entire country
+3. Use the "Back to Berlin" button to return to the district view
-4. Click on regions to drill down into more detailed views

 ## Data Sources

-- Rent price data is based on average prices per square meter in each district
+- Rent price data is based on average prices for 40m² apartments in each district
-- Geographical data sources include official Berlin and Hamburg administrative boundaries
+- Geographical data sources include official Berlin administrative boundaries